 The network can vary from locality to locality, but generally can include:

 - A clinical chair

-- A manager from within the NHS England local team who is responsible for ensuring adequate administrative input and support
+- A manager from within the NHS England and NHS Improvement local team who is responsible for ensuring adequate administrative input and support

 - Local clinicians from across the clinical spectrum

 - Other specialists as agreed, i.e. dental public health consultants